 - Open that file in an editor and add the Google Analytics tracking code to the very bottom of the file.
 Save it, and reupload it.

-- Confirm your goals are configured properly.
-Note are the urls correct.
-If the urls do not match the conversions will not work.
+3. Confirm your goals are appropriately configured.
+Note if the URLs are correct.
+If the URLs do not match, conversions will not work.

 - You should see your goals loading properly and the active users updating through each goal.

 - If you do not see a particular Goal showing up, then it is not configured properly.
 Go back to your Goals and check them.
 Purchase Made, Checkout Start & Confirmation

 - Goals – Go to Admin > Goals.

 - Check you have the proper URLs that match your website and Verify the Goal.